tiinajor/pilvi/w1 JavaScript Language/02 JavaScript Language/README.md

 In this task you will write a simple function to detect and remove duplicates from a task list.

-1. Open the C9 project containing the lab code (see the previous lab) and open the file  simple_function.html  from  `/labs/07 JavaScript Language/`.
+1. Open the C9 project containing the lab code (see the previous lab) and open the file  simple_function.html  from  `/w1 JavaScript Language/02 JavaScript Language/`.
 2. Use the  *Preview*  button to test out what the page does.
 3. Open the associated JS file `js/tasks.js` and check you understand how it works.